Dawn of Chromatica: Background and recording

 On May 12, 2021, Charli XCX announced that production for the "911" remix had begun.
 Later that month, British musician Bree Runway revealed she was involved with the remix album during an interview on The Jonathan Ross Show, while on August 10, announcing she would appear on a remix of "Babylon" by tweeting out its lyrics.
 That same day, Gaga acknowledged the album for the first time, saying that it was "so f*cking fuego" in a tweet, and American singer and rapper Ashnikko confirmed her involvement with the project.
 A snippet of her "Plastic Doll" remix was teased by RuPaul's Drag Race winner Aquaria during a DJ set in the weeks leading up to the album's announcement.
-During the same period of time, Brazilian singer and drag queen Pabllo Vittar hinted that she would be featured on a remix of the song "Fun Tonight", and American producer Lil Texas confirmed his involvement by posting a short snippet of his remix of "Sine from Above".
+During the same period of time, the Brazilian singer and drag queen Pabllo Vittar hinted that she would be featured on a remix of the song "Fun Tonight", and American producer Lil Texas confirmed his involvement by posting a short snippet of his remix of "Sine from Above".
 Other announced contributors include British musician Shygirl and Venezuelan producer Arca, who revealed to her Discord fan server that she had remixed Chromatica's second single "Rain on Me", which features American singer Ariana Grande.

 In July 2021, Canadian producer and singer Grimes announced on her Discord that she had produced remixes of the three interludes featured on Chromatica.
 She mentioned that she initially missed the deadline to submit them to the record label, but later speculated that due to the project's delay, there would be time.
 However, after the album's official announcement on August 30, 2021, it was apparent that Grimes' contributions did not make the cut.